Vandalised Rothko painting rehung in London after pioneering restoration

 "I have no idea what the value of the painting is and we are never going to sell it," Serota told a news conference.

-Umaniec has apologized for his actions, saying he now realized this had not helped his movement, Yellowism, whose manifesto states it is "not art or anti-art".

-"I apologize to the British people for what I did.
-I suppose I wanted to change the art world ... but of course I did it in a very, very wrong way," he said in a video statement that was sent to Reuters by his publicist.
+"I apologise to the British people for what I did.
+I suppose I wanted to change the art world ... but of course I did it in a very, very wrong way," he said in a video statement.

 "I spent almost a year and a half in prison and the British people have paid huge restoration costs, so it definitely wasn't worth doing it.
-Probably the only good thing is that the art world has received a very strong message that something must be fundamentally changed about its frozen situation."
+Probably the only good thing is that the art world has received a very strong message that something must be fundamentally changed about its process of restoration."

 (Reporting by Belinda Goldsmith; Editing by Larry King)